Why is there not a single asking price that includes everything?

 Caution: EBIDTA presumes continuing skill set so it is worth more than normalized cash flow.
 I have seen folks price on EBIDTA multiples when then there is no accompanying comfort from skills that will continue through the transition.

 This does not mean that there will be no adjustments to the current balance.
 Buyers will insist it be purged of aged receivables and inventory.
 And buyer’s usually don’t want to borrow money to pay for cash left in the bank to escape taxes by the seller.

 But except for firms with inventory, the adjustments to the current balance are seldom material to the total final price.

 Upon closing, all outstanding debt will be subtracted from the negotiated selling price.
 This often happens in cases where there are debts that incur a penalty for early payment.

 Then the value of current assets will be added to the negotiated price.

-Pricing what is called the ‘current assets’ by the accountants is pretty straightforward with little need for negotiation on value other than for old inventory.
+Pricing what is called the ‘current assets’ by the accountants is pretty straightforward with little need for negotiation on value other than for old inventory or receivables.